sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

 The Coulomb (C) is defined as the amount of electrical charge that have 6.241x10<sup>18</sup> electrons.

 The number of Coulombs per second (C/s) is known as the **Ampere** (A), which is the unit of the electric current.
 The electric current is the amount of electric charges that goes through a body per unit time - this is same as say: the flow of electric charges.

+**ION**: An ion is the name given to an atom or molecule that have different numbers of electrons and protons, so then, having a no neutral electric charge.
+As this ion has a certain electric charge it is attracted or repulsed by other ions, depending on their charge.

 ## **Electricity**:
 Electricity is an energy asociated with the phenomenon of the flow and/or accumulation of electric charges (excess or defect of electrons)